Ice Bath Benefits: A Deep Dive into Cold Therapy

 4. Can I take an ice bath at home?

-5. Are ice baths suitable for everyone?
+5. Are ice baths safe for everyone?

 1. Speeds Up Muscle Recovery